 - 5. The Mt.
-Koiari area is a fertile area, capable of growing most fresh food and when fully developed will be able to produce same in large quantities.
+Kciari area is a fertile area, capable of growing most fresh food and when fully developed will be able to produce same in large quantities.
 Mandarins, oranges, pineapples, tomatoes, some lettuce, paw-paw, bananas, kau kau, taro, yams and coffee abound the area in various quantities and are generally of good quality. - 6.
-However the potential of this area is highly dependent on air transport as an outlet for its goods, and whilst this medium of transport remains naphazard, I can see no immediate increase in the productivity of the area. - 7.
+However the potential of this area is highly dependent on air transport as an outlet for its goods, and whilst this medium of transport remains haphazard, I can see no immediate increase in the productivity of the area. - 7.
 A number of cattle projects are under way at NAORO, EFOGI, MADILOGO and AGURO.
 They are progressing well and show great promise as a development primary industry.
-D.A.S.F. are at present attempting to have two (2) killing floors Suilt at NAORO and EFOGI which will alleviate to a certain extent, the transportation problem. - 8.
+D.A.S.F. are at present attempting to have two (2) killing floors built at NAORO and EFOGI which will alleviate to a certain extent the transportation problem. - 8.
 At NADINUMU a goat business is progressing slowly with the owner now possessing five (5) goats. - 9.
-Cane chairs and baskets are made, especially by the people from NAORO, MADILOGO and MANARI.
-Those from the villages of MADILOGO and MANARI are of good quality and are well made, MADILOGO and MANARI are of good quality and are well made, fetching from \$3 \$6 at Koki for a cane basket, depending on its size. - 10.
-Tade stores are at NACRO, MANARI, KAGE, BORIDI, DUBI and MANUMU, however a large proportion of these were either empty or very nearly so, indicative of train reliance on air transport and the owner's general ability to ranize.
+Cane chairs and baskets are made especially by the people from NAORO, MADILOGO and MANARI.
+Those from the villages of MADILOGO and MANARI are of good quality and are well made, fetching from \$3 \$6 at Koki for a cane basket, depending on its size. - 10.
+Trade stores are at NAORO, MANARI, KAGE, BORIDI, DUBI and MANUMU, however a large proportion of these were either empty or very nearly so, indicative of their reliance on air transport and the owner's general wability to organize.